daisybio/ASimulatoR/README.md

 ### Description

-Firstly, exon supersets are created by joining all exons of a gene from a gtf file.
+Firstly, exon supersets are created by joining all exons of a gene from a gtf/gff file.
 Next, splicing variants are created with documentation and event annotation based on the users input.
 Finally, fastq files containing RNA-seq reads from the splice variants and the real exon and junction coverage are created using a modified version of the polyester R package available on <https://github.com/quirinmanz/polyester>.